Mercyful Fate: Hiatus and sporadic reunions (1999–2018)

-After the supporting tour for 9, Mercyful Fate was put on hiatus.
+After the supporting tour for 9, which included dates in North America, South America and supporting Metallica on a European tour, Mercyful Fate was put on hiatus.
 King Diamond focused on his eponymous band, along with guitarist Mike Wead, who joined the group during the European House of God tour.
 Hank Shermann and Bjarne T. Holm reunited with Michael Denner to form Force of Evil, while Sharlee D'Angelo joined the band Arch Enemy.
-When asked about the current state of the band in 2008, Diamond stated that Mercyful Fate had been "hibernating", and that "it's definitely not finished, at least in my book."
+When asked about the current state of the band in 2008, Diamond stated that Mercyful Fate had been "hibernating", and that " they were "definitely not finished, at least in my book."
 In August 2008, King Diamond was asked by Metallica drummer Lars Ulrich if Mercyful Fate would be willing to participate in Activision's Guitar Hero: Metallica video game.
 Ulrich requested the original masters for two of the band's songs, so they could be used in the game.
 Unable to locate them, Diamond suggested to Activision the band re-record the songs, and as a result, King Diamond, Hank Shermann, Michael Denner, Timi Hansen and Bjarne T. Holm reunited to re-record the songs "Evil" and "Curse of the Pharaohs".
 King Diamond was also made into a playable character in the game.

-On December 7, 2011, King Diamond, Hank Shermann, Michael Denner and Timi Hansen reunited onstage at Metallica's 30th Anniversary concert, at the Fillmore in San Francisco, California, where they, alongside Metallica, performed the latter's "Mercyful Fate" medley from Garage Inc.
+On December 7, 2011, King Diamond, Hank Shermann, Michael Denner and Timi Hansen reunited onstage at Metallica's 30th Anniversary concert at the Fillmore in San Francisco, California, where they, alongside Metallica, performed the latter's "Mercyful Fate" medley from Garage Inc.

 On January 28, 2017, the original line-up of Mercyful Fate (minus Diamond) reunited to receive the Pioneer Prize at the Steppeulven ceremony by the Danish Association of Music Critics at the Bremen Teater in Copenhagen.
 This was the first time that drummer Kim Ruzz appeared with the band since the 1985 split.